 Expert gunsmith Jason Harris shows you how to adjust trigger-pull weight with this step-by-step guide

-The Perazzi, which was made in 1997, was in excellent condition, hadn’t really done that much work and would probably retail on the gunroom shelf at about the £3,600 mark.
-At current prices, a similar gun bought new would cost around £8,000, but when this gun was new it probably cost in the region of £5,000.
-With this sort of money tied up in a gun the owner obviously wanted it to be right!
+The Perazzi, which was made in 1997, was in excellent condition and hadn’t really done that much work.
+When this gun was new it probably cost in the region of £5,000.
+With this sort of money tied up in a gun the owner obviously wanted it to be right.